Stop by the Renaud Center during business hours to get a guided tour by one of our staff. You may virtually tour the facility on this website now!

 Customized private lessons give you ultimate flexibility!
 You and the instructor decide what days and times work best for each of you.
 Scheduled private lessons are days and times that are already published in the Parks & Rec Guide.
 You may sign up for these lessons online or in-person.
 An instructor will be ready to meet you and your swimmer on the first day of lessons.

-Each of the level of the Learn to Swim program is described thoroughly in our quarterly Parks & Rec Guide.
+Each of the level of the O’Fallon Swim Academy is described thoroughly in our quarterly Parks & Rec Guide.
 If you still have questions, please reach out to the Aquatic Specialist at 636-474-8131 and they will help you decide.

 Absolutely!
 Any of the equipment can be used by our adult patrons.
 We only ask that you take proper care of the items and put them away when you are finished.
 Please note: we do not allow children to use to swim lesson equipment.